 - Prefer pin and chip over sign and chip

-- You want to utilize the benefits and gain awards by using the card for everyday spend (hence everyday spend as that shows profitability towards Barclays)
+- You want to utilize the benefits and gain awards by using the card for everyday spend (everyday spend shows profitability towards Barclays)

 Generally, it’s not a good idea to tell the phone reps that you’re just going after a card because you think it has a “great sign-up bonus.”
 That will make you look like an unprofitable customer, or even worse, a “gamer” which any bank has come to despise.